 If you want to browse through a bunch of different case choices then Click Here!
 For the most part, any mid tower case will work fine with this build.
 Feel free to ask me if you want to know if a specific case will work within the comments area below this post!

-A GTX 1050 Ti will set you off of the budget by around $100 but if you can afford to do so then you’ll be able to increase your average frame rate with most of today’s titles by about 5-10 FPS more.
+A GTX 1050 Ti will set you off of the budget by a little but if you can afford to do so then you’ll be able to increase your average frame rate with most of today’s titles by about 5-10 FPS more.
 This isn’t going to be an entirely essential thing to do though since you won’t be seeing much of a difference between 35 and 40 FPS in-game.